 Android ADB over wifi without USB -Step By Step Tutorial

-Step 1: Connect your smartphone to your computer using Wi-Fi.
+Step 1: Connect first your smartphone to your computer using a USB cable.
 If you face any kind of problems, or your computer cannot detect the device, the solutions to all your issues are available in my previous article on ADB.

 Step 2: After you connect, open ‘Command Prompt’ on Windows, or the ‘Terminal’ on Linux, and type ‘adb devices’.
 You will get a list of devices, connected to your computer.
 The alphanumeric codes represent your device.